SaumickPradhan/CodeInCStructor.ai/Design-Report.md

 *Assignment #5-6*

 ### Task List
-FOR ROSHINI!!!!
+!!!!!!!!!!!!!FOR ROSHINI!!!!!!!!!!!!!!!
-PLEASE USE SOME TASKS FROM THE EFFORT MATRIX GIVEN BELOW IN THE TASK LIST, I HAVE ADDED NEW TASKS THERE
+PLEASE USE SOME TASKS FROM THE EFFORT MATRIX GIVEN BELOW IN THE TASK LIST, I HAVE ADDED NEW TASKS THERE.

+PLEASE WRITE MORE DETAILED TASKS AND TIMELINE.
+ALSO WE SHOULD SERIOUSLY THINK ABOUT MAKING A REALISTIC TIMELINE THAT WE CAN ACTUALLY FOLLOW
+!!!!!!!!!!!!!!!!
 1. Define project scope
 2. Conduct market research
 3. Develop user personas